AnchalSharma20/FSJS-iNeuron/FSJS/readme.md

 Overall, useReducer is a powerful hook that provides a structured and predictable approach to managing state in complex scenarios.
 It promotes code organization, reduces duplication, and improves maintainability of your React components.

-# Q.46 build a Todo Web App Using React and useReducer Hook.

-# Q.47 Build A simple counter app using React.

-# Q.48 Build Calculator Using React Only.

-# Q.49 Build a Tic Tac Toe Game using Class Component of React.

-# Q.50 Explain Prop Drilling & How can we avoid it?
+# Q.10 Explain Prop Drilling & How can we avoid it?

 😃**Solution :**

 Prop drilling occurs when a parent component passes data down to its children and then those children pass the same data down to their own children.
 This process can continue indefinitely.
 At the end, it's a long chain of component dependencies that can be difficult to manage and maintain.

-Prop drilling can lead to several issues:
+### Prop drilling can lead to several issues:
 - It adds unnecessary complexity and verbosity to the codebase.
 - It can make the code harder to understand and maintain as the number of components increases.
 - It tightly couples components together, making it difficult to modify or refactor them independently.

-To avoid prop drilling, you can employ a couple of techniques:
+### To avoid prop drilling, you can employ a couple of techniques:
 - Context API: The Context API in React allows you to create a shared state or data that can be accessed by multiple components without passing props explicitly.
 You can define a context at a higher level in the component tree and provide the required values to it.
 Then, the nested components can access these values without the need for prop drilling.
 Context API provides a way to avoid prop drilling by establishing a direct connection between the source of the data and the consuming components.
 - Redux or other state management libraries: Redux is a popular state management library for React applications.
 It allows you to centralize and manage the state of your application in a single store.
 By using Redux or similar libraries, you can store the required data in the global state and access it from any component in the application without the need for prop drilling.

-# Q.51 Create a task manager where user can create tasks and see his task
-- Redirect him to task dashboard section after login
-- Use https://reqres.in/ api to authenticate user and redirect him to task manager dashboard where he can see his task and create

 # ← Express →

-# Q.52 Create a simple server using Express and connect with backend and create an endpoint “/post” which sends 20 posts.

-# Q.53 Explain a middleware and create a middleware that checks is user authenticated or not then send data of post.

-# Q.54 Create a backend for blog app, where user can perform crud operations
-- Add blog
-- Delete blog
-- Update blog
-- Replace blog

-# Q.55 What is the difference between authentication and authorization?
+# Q.1 What is the difference between authentication and authorization?

 😃**Solution :**

+#### Authentication:
-Authentication: Authentication is the process of verifying the identity of a user or entity attempting to access a system.
+Authentication is the process of verifying the identity of a user or entity attempting to access a system.
 It confirms that the user is who they claim to be.
 Authentication typically involves presenting credentials such as a username and password, biometric information, security tokens, or digital certificates to prove identity.
 The goal of authentication is to ensure that only legitimate users gain access to the system.

+#### Authorization:
-Authorization: Authorization, on the other hand, is the process of granting or denying permissions and privileges to authenticated users.
+Authorization, on the other hand, is the process of granting or denying permissions and privileges to authenticated users.
 Once a user's identity has been established through authentication, authorization determines what actions or resources the user is allowed to access within the system.
 Authorization is based on predefined rules, access control lists (ACLs), or roles assigned to users.
 It ensures that authenticated users have appropriate rights and permissions to perform specific actions or access certain resources.

 Notes--> authentication is about verifying the identity of a user, while authorization is about determining what the user is allowed to do or access once their identity has been established.

-# Q.56 What is he difference between common JS and EJS module?
+# Q.2 What is he difference between common JS and EJS module?

 😃**Solution :**

-CommonJS (CJS):
+#### CommonJS (CJS):
 - CommonJS is a module system primarily used in server-side JavaScript environments, such as Node.js.
 - It uses the require() function to import modules and the module.exports or exports object to define the exports of a module.
 - CJS modules have a synchronous nature, where dependencies are resolved at runtime.